Vaabina

 Vaabina is a village in Antsla Parish, Võru County, in southeastern Estonia, located about 6 km northeast of the town of Antsla.
 It has a population of 232 (as of 26 May 2004).

 Vaabina has a station on currently inactive Valga–Pechory railway.
 It is the birthplace of Emma Asson (1889–1965), who was the first women to be elected to the Estonian parliament.

 Vaabina Manor

-Vaabina was first mentioned in 1405 as (Ülzen or Uelzen).
-Its present name Vaabina is derived from the first name of Fabian von Tiesenhausen, the owner of the Ülzen manor in the 16th century.
-Nowadays there's no remains left of the previous knight manor.
+Vaabina was first mentioned in 1405 as Ülzen or Uelzen.
+Its present name, Vaabina, is derived from the first name of Fabian von Tiesenhausen, the owner of Ülzen Manor in the 16th century.
+Today no remnants are left of the previous knight's manor.